 This anecdote is delivered over lunch break, as a sad-looking passel of co-workers chew their brown-bag lunches.
 They don’t get Mame at all, and I wonder if a few of them don’t suspect she’s mocking them by talking over their heads.
 I know for a fact they resent her outstanding sales record.
 We are telephone solicitors, each assigned a narrow carrel with a rotary-dial phone, stacks of names to call and a scripted sales pitch.
 Mame, an assiduous wordsmith, loves to improvise and embellish on the spiel.

 “Good Afternoon, Madam,” she begins, an Hawaiian lilt in her voice, crossed with a thespian’s plummy panache, “This is Miss Jackson for the Lincoln Training Center for the Mentally Retarded and Handicapped.
-We are raising much-needed funds for our school by selling subscriptions to Life magazine — a generous portion of which sustains our center and benefits the needy and disadvantaged.”
+We are raising much-needed funds for our school by selling subscriptions to Life magazine — a magnanimous portion of which sustains our center and benefits the needy and disadvantaged.”

 Or something like that.
 In retrospect, I wonder if the Lincoln Training Center ever existed — but that’s another story.
-One day, a woman on the phone cuts Mame off mid-spiel and interjects, “Lady, what makes you think you are so damn smart with your twelve-dollar words?
+One day, a woman on the phone cuts Mame off mid-spiel and interjects, “Lady, what makes you think you are so damn smart with your ten-dollar words?
 I know you’re reading from a script.”
 Aghast, Mame affects her haughtiest dowager-empress voice to disabuse the fool of her ignorance:

 “Madam, these are my words.
 I am an English major!”